 We cleaned up and headed out to dinner at the cozy Joe’s Bar & Grill, just a stone’s throw away from our resort.
 We’d heard this was one of the best places in town for dinner, and it ended up being our favorite meal while we were in town — and that’s saying a lot!
 Although the name makes this restaurant sound ultra casual, the menu is upscale and absolutely delicious.
 You’ll definitely want to make a reservation if you’re planning on a meal here — Even in the off-season, Joe’s fills up fast.

 Joe’s has been open for 25 years here, so they’ve had plenty of time to perfect their menu.
 My husband’s Filet Neptune — tenderloin medallions topped with crabmeat, shrimp, scallops, and béarnaise sauce, was perfection.
 My shrimp & grits entree was literally the best shrimp & grits I’ve ever had.
 The seafood chowder was what we all aspire to be– rich and fabulous.

 My son ordered the prime rib off the kids menu.
-Check out the size of his prime rib!
+Check out the size of it!
 I also loved that beverage choices on the kids menu included a Roy Rogers, a Shirley Temple, and a Virgin Daiquiri.
 Way to make the kids feel special!

-On warmer nights, sit outside if you can find a spot — Joe’s beautiful and spacious deck overlooks the Carolina salt marsh– It’s also home to a family of raccoons, and they’ve become quite popular with the patrons.
+On warmer nights, sit outside if you can find a spot — Joe’s has a lovely deck that overlooks the Carolina salt marsh.
+It’s also home to a family of raccoons, and they’ve become quite popular with the patrons.

 After a mouthwatering dessert of Mandarin Pineapple cake (made from an old family recipe by the owner’s daughter), we had one more stop to make before heading home.